 Rule 6: We refer to the Road Traffic Regulations Act 1984 section 17.
 It states that pedestrians MUST NOT be on motorways and slip roads.
 There are exceptions such as during an emergency breakdown situation.

-Highway Code Walking on the Road Rules for Pedestrians in the United Kingdom
+Highway Code Pedestrians Walking on the Road in United Kingdom